- Steps to execute Profile Migration

 While migrating the profile, the utility performs the following operations for each profile being migrated:

 - Makes a duplicate copy of the corresponding profile in this installation.
 The profile to be duplicated is determined by the parameters 'ProfileType', 'ProfileMode' and 'OldProfileName' as specified in sampleprofile.lst file.

 Example: If ProfileType=HARplPrimary, ProfileMode=FES and OldProfileName=testprofile/pri, then the directory $NEW_FIORANO_HOME/esb/servers/profiles/haprofile1/primary/FES will be duplicated as $NEW_FIORANO_HOME/esb/servers/profiles/testprofile/pri/FES.

 - Over-writes the configuration files ('Configs.xml' & *.cfg files present in conf directory of the profile) from the old profile present in old installation to the duplicated profile.
-According to the example values considered above in point 1, following files will be over-written:
+According to the example values considered above in point 1, the following files will be overwritten:

 $OldProfilesDir/testprofile/pri/FES/conf/Configs.xml will overwrite $NEW_FIORANO_HOME /esb/servers/profiles/testprofile/pri/FES/conf/Configs.xml